neilfws/Steamer/README.md

 * [tblastn](https://github.com/neilfws/Steamer/blob/master/data/steamer_v_gosasm_tblastn.tsv) (347 hits)
 * [tblastx](https://github.com/neilfws/Steamer/blob/master/data/steamer_v_gosasm_tblastx.tsv) (503 hits)

+The default blastn algorithm is _megablast_ (expects high similarity) so 0 hits is not surprising.
+Using -task blastn returns hits but the best E = 0.003 across only short (~ 80 nt) alignment lengths.

 ### 5. Processing BLAST data
 First we extract column 2 (hits) from the BLAST output files and write the (unique) accessions to new files: